dennisvang/tufup/README.md

 where `name` is a short string that may contain alphanumeric characters, underscores, and hyphens, `version` is a version string according to the [PEP440][6] specification, and `suffix` is either `'.tar.gz'` or `'.patch'`.

-Patches are typically smaller than archives, so the tufup client will always attempt to update using one or more patches.
+Patches are typically smaller than archives, so the tufup *client* will always attempt to update using one or more patches.
 However, if the total amount of patch data is greater than the desired full archive file, a full update will be performed.

+If this sounds confusing, don't worry: it is all handled internally.

 ## How updates are created (repo-side)

 When a new release of your application is ready, the following steps need to be taken to enable clients to update to that new release:

-1. Create an application archive for the new release (e.g. a zipped PyInstaller bundle).
+1. Create an application archive for the new release.
 2. Create a patch from the current archive to the new archive.
 3. Add hashes for the newly created archive file and patch file to the `tuf` metadata.
 4. Sign the modified `tuf` metadata files.
 5. Upload the new target files, i.e. archive and patch, and the updated metadata files, to the update server.

+The `tufup.repo` module and the `tufup` CLI provide convenient ways to streamline steps 1 to 4, based on the `tuf` [basic repo example][7].
+Step 5 is not covered by `tufup`, as it depends on the implementation.

 The signed metadata and hashes ensure both authenticity and integrity of the update files (see [tuf docs][2]).
 In order to sign the metadata, we need access to the private key files for the applicable `tuf` roles.

-The `tufup.repo` module provides a convenient way to streamline the above procedure, based on the `tuf` [basic repo example][7].

 ## How updates are applied (client-side)